 Recommendation Number and Text Age of Recommendation on 3/31/20 Rec.
-5.a: The DoD OIG recommended that the Installation Commander, use Air Force Manual 10-2502, "Air Force Incident Management Systems (AFIMS) Standards and Procedures," when finalized by U.S. Air Forces, Headquarters to categorize personnel and provide the milestones for completion.
+5.a: The DoD OIG recommended that the Installation Commander, , use Air Force Manual 10-2502, "Air Force Incident Management Systems (AFIMS) Standards and Procedures," when finalized by U.S. Air Forces, Headquarters to categorize Community , personnel and provide the milestones for completion.
 2 years 3 days

 Recommendation Number and Text Age of Recommendation on 3/31/20 Rec.
-5.h: The DoD OIG recommended that the Installation Commander, , establish a , emergency operating center and ensure the emergency operating center personnel develop and maintain a common operating picture for the installation.
-2 years 3 days
+5.h: The DoD OIG recommended that the Installation O , establish a second provide the emergency operating center personnel develop and ma operating picture for the installation. nter and ensure